Williamsburg, Virginia: 17th century

+18th century

+For almost a century after the 1776 formation both of the Commonwealth of Virginia and of the United States, despite practical complications, the town remained divided between the two counties.

 Williamsburg was the site of the first attempted canal in the United States.
 In 1771, Lord Dunmore, who was Virginia's last Royal Governor, announced plans to connect Archer's Creek, which leads to the James River, with Queen's Creek, leading to the York River.
 It would have formed a water route across the Virginia Peninsula, but was not completed.
 Remains of this canal are visible at the rear of the grounds behind the Governor's Palace in Colonial Williamsburg.

 In the 1770s, the first purpose-built psychiatric hospital in the United States, the Public Hospital for Persons of Insane and Disordered Minds, was founded in the city.
 Known in modern times as Eastern State Hospital, it was established by Act of the Virginia colonial legislature on June 4, 1770.
 The Act to "Make Provision for the Support and Maintenance of Ideots, Lunaticks, and other Persons of unsound Minds" authorized the House of Burgesses to appoint a 15-man Court Of Directors to oversee the hospital's operations and admissions.
 In 1771, contractor Benjamin Powell constructed a two-story building on Francis Street near the college, capable of housing 24 patients.
 The design included "yards for patients to walk and take the Air in" as well as provisions for a fence to keep the patients out of the town.

 The Gunpowder Incident began in April 1775 as a dispute between Dunmore and Virginia colonists over gunpowder stored in the Williamsburg magazine.
 Fearing rebellion, Dunmore ordered royal marines to seize gunpowder from the magazine.
 Virginia militia led by Patrick Henry responded to the "theft" and marched on Williamsburg.
 A standoff ensued, with Dunmore threatening to destroy the city if attacked by the militia.
 The dispute was resolved when payment for the powder was arranged.
 This was an important precursor in the run-up to the American Revolution.
 Following the Declaration of Independence from Britain, the American Revolutionary War broke out in 1776.

 On July 25, 1776, the Declaration of Independence was proclaimed at Williamsburg and received with "applause under discharge of cannon and firing of small arms with illuminations [fireworks] in the evening".

 During the war, Virginia's capital was moved again, in 1780, this time to Richmond at the urging of then-Governor Thomas Jefferson, who feared Williamsburg's location made it vulnerable to a British attack.
 Williamsburg remained a venue for many important conventions during the war.